fhircast/sandbox.js/README.md

 There are three files:  endpoints.js, frontend.html and package.json.

-The endpoints.js file provides all listening (client and hub) endpoints using Node.js with the express module.
+* The endpoints.js file provides all listening (client and hub) endpoints using Node.js with the express module.

-The frontend.html file is the client UI that triggers the client subscription requests and performs client event notifications to the hub.
+* The frontend.html file is the client UI that triggers the client subscription requests and performs client event notifications to the hub.

+* The package.json file specifies the node modules used in the app.

 You can use the sandbox as a client or a hub or both.

 ## Endpoints description
 ### Server (hub) endpoints
-"/api/hub": POST with form query string to receive subscription requests from the clients
+* "/api/hub": POST with form query string to receive subscription requests from the clients

- "/notify": POST with JSON payload to receive events from the clients
+* "/notify": POST with JSON payload to receive events from the clients

 ### Client endpoints

-"/client": POST with JSON payload to receive events and subscribtion cancelations from the hub.
+* "/client": POST with JSON payload to receive events and subscribtion cancelations from the hub.

-"/client": GET with standard query string to receive callback check from the hub.
+* "/client": GET with standard query string to receive callback check from the hub.

 ### Sandbox endpoints (not in the standard)

-"/": GET with HTML/JavaScript (frontend.html file) to provide the web page to subscribe and post events to the hub.
+* "/": GET with HTML/JavaScript (frontend.html file) to provide the web page to subscribe and post events to the hub.

-"/log": (on ws not http), Websocket to broadcast the server side logs to the browser.
+* "/log": (on ws not http), Websocket to broadcast the server side logs to the browser.

-"/status":  POST without content will trigger a hub status message to be broadcasted to the connected websockets.
+* "/status":  POST without content will trigger a hub status message to be broadcasted to the connected websockets.

-"/delete":  POST without content will delete all subscriptions.
+* "/delete":  POST without content will delete all subscriptions.

 ## Front-end description